“Discovering the BCP Series” by Sue Careless

 - Making Disciples of All Nations

 This was the first educational DVD produced by the “Parish Alive!” initiative, a project of the PBSC.
 It contains a 20-minute baptism preparation course, led by the Rt.
 Revd.
-Dr. Stephen Andrews, who was at that time (2004) the Dean of Saskatchewan.
+Dr. Stephen Andrews, who was at that time (2004) the President of Thorneloe University in Sudbury.
 Dr. Andrews is a widely respected New Testament scholar, and is well known as a warm, thoughtful and engaging speaker.
 Dr. Andrews leads the baptism candidates, or their families, through the basics of the sacrament in four easy-to-follow sections.

 - The Trinity Today: God’s Mystery Unveiled to Us